graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

 Note that the agent parameters **must** come before any `-jar` or `-classpath` parameters.
 You should also specify a directory into which to write the files.
 The recommended location is under `src/main/resources/META-INF/native-image`.
-Files placed in this location are picked up automaticatly by the `native-image` tool.
+Files placed in this location are picked up automatically by the `native-image` tool.

 ### Note on Configuring the Native Image Generation